aws-controllers-k8s/community/docs/design/proposals/codegen-refactor/proposal-summary.md

 ### Requirements
 * Code is easy to read, intuitive, and extendable
 * Code generation processes remain clear and transparent
-* Code generation features and templates are useable for all use cases
+* Code generation features and templates are usable for all use cases

 ## Approach